-What do we as Christian have to show those who see the way we behave?
-How can we make the presence of Christ real for those around us?
+What do we as followers of Jesus have to show those around us?
+How can we make the presence of Jesus real for others?
 We know who we’ve found and who we follow.
 Many around us haven’t seen him, and many around us have heard of him but don’t know him.
 How can we show them what he’s like?
 How can we show them the difference that knowing him makes?

 We’ve all heard what Jesus said about our priorities.
 When he was asked which was the greatest commandment, Jesus said,

 ‘Love the Lord your God with all your heart and with all your soul and with all your mind.’
 This is the first and greatest commandment.
 And the second is like it: ‘Love your neighbor as yourself.’
 All the Law and the Prophets hang on these two commandments.
 (Matthew 22:37–40)

 We who live together in the church are neighbors, part of one community of faith.
 But more than neighbors or even friends, we’re relatives.
 We’re brothers and sisters through Jesus.
 We’re adopted children of God through him and truly part of one big family.

 From time to time we disagree on things that are important to us.
 When we do, we become opponents and sometimes fall into thinking of each other as enemies.
 But Jesus went far beyond expecting us to love our neighbors.
 He commanded us to love our enemies as well.
 He said,